Damore/reactive-design-patterns/README.md

 ## Use Case: Account API

-All patterns are tested against a sample `account-api`, which simulates typical banking operations such as:
+All patterns are tested against a sample [account-api](https://github.com/Damore/account-api), which simulates typical banking operations such as:

 - Searching for branches
 - Retrieving account balances